Immigrant Access to Health Care in Washington State

 There are some programs that are available to all Washington residents, even those without proof of a lawful immigration status.
 Learn about health care and coverage options for immigrants with different statuses in our comprehensive Know Your Rights training.
 To request a speaker for your community on this training, contact nohla@nohla.org.

-Learn more about current coverage options and resources:
+Learn more about current & future coverage options (with additional resources):

 Using Health Programs and Public Charge